h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/categorical_encoding.rst

   - ``one_hot_internal`` or ``OneHotInternal``: Leave the dataset as is.
 This internally expands each row via one-hot encoding on the fly. (default)
   - ``binary`` or ``Binary``: No more than 32 columns per categorical feature
   - ``eigen`` or ``Eigen``: *k* columns per categorical feature, keeping projections of one-hot-encoded matrix onto *k*-dim eigen space only
   - ``label_encoder`` or ``LabelEncoder``: Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.).
 The categories are lexicographically mapped to numbers and lose their categorical nature, becoming ordinal.
 After the strings are mapped to integers, you can split {0, 1, 2, 3, 4, 5} as {0, 1, 2} and {3, 4, 5}.
-This is useful for keeping the number of columns small for XGBoost or DeepLearning/DeepWater, where the algorithm otherwise perform ExplicitOneHotEncoding.
+This is useful for keeping the number of columns small.
-  - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
   - ``enum_limited`` or ``EnumLimited``: Automatically reduce categorical levels to the most prevalent ones during Aggregator training and only keep the **T** most frequent levels.

 **XGBoost**